Connor9994/LinkedIn-Follower-Bot/README.md

    cd LinkedIn-Follower-Bot
    ```

 2. Modify the paths in the script as necessary for your system.
    ```
    browserPath = Your Chrome Directory
    (Windows: C:\Program Files\Google\Chrome\Application\chrome.exe)
+   (Depending on your IDE, you may want to make a copy outside of any administration folders) (We started using a chromium download in the local directory to avoid any issues)

    profilePath = Where you want to save your LinkedIn User Data (Eg. C:\Users\Administrator\Desktop\LinkedIn Follower Bot\Users\LinkedIn)